Quratulain-bilal/open_ai_sdk/Markdown/markdown/README.md

   <p>This is inside a div</p>
 </div>

+Preview:

 <div align="center">
   <h3>Centered Heading</h3>
   <p>This is inside a div</p>
-</div>  👉 Good Practice: Use HTML only when Markdown isn’t enough (like alignment).
+</div>  👉 Good Practice: Use only when Markdown cannot achieve desired layout.

 ---

 ✅ Best Practices

-Use clear, concise headings.
+Use clear, concise headings

-Add alt text for images.
+Add alt text for images

-Use syntax highlighting in code blocks.
+Use syntax highlighting in code blocks

-Keep line length under 80–100 chars.
+Keep line length under 80–100 chars

-Preview your Markdown before publishing.
+Preview before publishing

-Use task lists for project tracking.
+Use task lists for tracking